lgw2/lgw2.github.io/_teaching/csci246-fall-2023/quizzes/quiz2.md

 2. Fill in the missing parts of a proof by mathematical induction.
 3. Answer some drill-style or short answer questions on probability.
 3. Answer some drill-style or short answer questions on graphs.

+You may bring a 3-by-5 index card of notes (front and back) to reference during the quiz.
+Otherwise, no other resources are allowed.